Sembcorp Marine is committed to ensuring a safe and secure work environment at all times.

 Additionally, the Group utilises a series of award recognition initiatives to encourage exemplary WSH behaviour for employees.
 These initiatives include WSH Best Supervisor and WSH Best Worker Awards.

 The company is committed to total health care in the workplace.
 Regular health checks are offered to staff under the company’s health programme.
 Personnel in jobs with exposure to specific occupational health risks are identified for additional assessment and monitoring.

 The yards’ medical facilities, onsite paramedics and medical staff teams are equipped with knowledge and skills to quickly respond to situations ranging from occupational first aid to advanced life support.

 Health emergency protocols are in place to safeguard and monitor staff, contractors and customers during nationwide crises and against communicable diseases, such as hazardous haze conditions and influenza epidemics respectively.

-To create an environment free from mosquito-borne hazards such as dengue fever and malaria, the yards adopt a preventive approach.
+To create an environment free from vector-borne hazards such as dengue fever and malaria, the yards adopt a preventive approach.
 Regular site inspections, housekeeping exercises and fumigations identify and eliminate potential mosquito breeding grounds.
-Awareness and prevention training is provided to staff and contractors to encourage vigilance.
+Training to identify, prevent and eliminate these hazards are provided to staff and contractors to encourage vigilance.

 |For more information on the Group’s WSH practices and performance, please click here|